meditationstuff/protocol_1/index.md

 * re skill aquisition "on the cushion," as it were: couldn't ride bike night before, sleep on it, then sort of can for a few feet or even more, is possible to acquire high dimensional and complex real-time capabilities "on the cushion," given have collected data (and always have collected some data); will be imperfect, can be wrong. but not that differen than figuring out a math problem, or a key insight, away from computer or pencil and paper
 * managing --> acquiring, \[achieving, succeeding]
 * sense in which there's no difference between (a) "autnomic nervous system" and "autonomic functions" and (b) skeletal muscle, volitional system, and everything else, in terms of consciousness, awareness, change, possibility
+* related:
+	* subtle/liminal vigilance/arousal that's "anti-relaxation", which is a different axis than alertness or poised-ness.
+So like "relaxation (as a good-positive, i.e. you want more of it) axis," "anti-relaxation (which is a bad-positive axis, i.e. you want less of it) axis," and "simple alertness or wakefulness or readiness or poisedness or in-moment capacity and activity (as a good-positive axis)" are all like separate axes that can change somewhat independently.
+		* anti-relaxation reduces only through legitimate, credible, non-gaslighting, safe-to-look / hanging out in at-least-now-possible-threat territory. only safe to relax when actually-deemed safe to relax (or found a way for it to be safe), which only happens when actually happens; anything else layering, etc.
+		* (less anti-relaxation may correlate with significant reduced need for sleep)
+			* less anti-relaxation may correlate with reduced respiratory rate and depth; may correlate with less "extraneous" subtle muscle tone
+	* near-sleep part of state space
+		* cf. including yoga nidra type asleep-while-awake sorts of things, including while sitting up and just inclining towards that. (cf. awake cf. contra some traditions "subtle dullness" etc.)

 end "misc pith"